ChainAgnostic/CAIPs/CAIPs/caip-25.md

 * Session Properties requested outside of Session Properties Object
     * code = 5201
     * message = "Session Properties can only be optional and global"

+## Extensibility and Additional Properties

+Any other properties present in a request MUST be ignored by respondents, UNLESS they are defined by an extension specification to CAIP-25 (such as, for example, the methods defined in [CAIP-169][]).
+Since unsuccesful authorizations return nothing, it is recommended that requests for potentially unstable or authority-specific terms be handled progressively, i.e., requesting initial authorization or feature discovery first, then negotiating authorities on any local or versioned authorization terms (using, for example, [CAIP-207][]), and only then requesting authorization of those terms.

 ## Security Considerations